-EDICARE (1-800-633-4227), 24 nours a day, 7 days a week (11Y 1-877-486-2048).
+EDIOANE (1-000-000-4227), 24 nodis a day, 7 days a week (111 1-077-400-2040).
 1. Read this notice carefully and ask questions if you don't understand it.
-It tells you: ☐ Your right to receive Medicare-covered services during and after your hospital stay, as ordered by your doctor.
-This includes the right to know what these services are, who will parfor them, and where you can get them. ☐ Your right to be involved in any decisions about your hospital stay. $\hfill \Box$ Where to report any concerns you have about the quality of your hospital care. ☐ Your right to request an immediate review of the decision to discharge you if you think you are being discharged from the hospital too soon.
-This is a formal, legal way to ask for a delatin your discharge date so that we will cover your hospital care for a longer time.
-2. You will be asked to sign the written notice to show that you received it and understand your rights. $\hfill \Box$ You or someone who is acting on your behalf will be asked to sign the notice.
+It tells you: □ Your right to receive Medicare-covered services during and after your hospital stay, as ordered by your doctor.
+This includes the right to know what these services are, who will parfor them, and where you can get them. ☐ Your right to be involved in any decisions about your hospital stay. $\hfill \square$ Where to report any concerns you have about the quality of your hospital care. ☐ Your right to request an immediate review of the decision to discharge you if you think yo are being discharged from the hospital too soon.
+This is a formal, legal way to ask for a del in your discharge date so that we will cover your hospital care for a longer time.
+2. You will be asked to sign the written notice to show that you received it and understand your rights.

-You or someone who is acting on your behalf will be asked to sign the notice.
-Signing the notice shows only that you have received the information about your rights.
+☐ You or someone who is acting on your behalf will be asked to sign the notice. ☐ Signing the notice shows only that you have received the information about your rights.
 The notice does not give your discharge date.
 Signing the notice does not mean you are agreeing on a discharge date.

-3. Keep your copy of the notice handy so you will have the information about making an appeal (or reporting a concern about quality of care) if you need it.

-☐ If you sign the notice more than two days before your discharge date, you will get another copy before you are scheduled to be discharged.

-☐ To look at a copy of this notice in advance, you can call Customer Service or 1-800 MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+- 3. Keep your copy of the notice handy so you will have the information about making an appeal (or reporting a concern about quality of care) if you need it. - ☐ If you sign the notice more than two days before your discharge date, you will get another copy before you are scheduled to be discharged. - ☐ To look at a copy of this notice in advance, you can call Customer Service or 1-800 MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call